On The Fairness Impacts of Hardware Selection in Machine Learning: Experimental Setup

-\textbf{Datasets.} The experiments use three datasets: CIFAR-10 \citep{cifar10}, CelebA \citep{celeba}, and UTKFace \citep{utkface}.
-UTKFace and CelebA are naturally unbalanced datasets, while CIFAR-10 is a balanced dataset.
-To examine the impact of class imbalance in the CIFAR dataset, we also created an \emph{Imbalanced} version where class 8 (Ship for CIFAR-10) constitutes only $20\%$ of its original size, with other classes remaining unchanged.
-We reformulate the task for CelebA such that there are 4 classes based on the presence of the 'male' and blond-hair' attributes.
-This leads to an imbalanced dataset for multi-class instead of multi-label classification tasks.
-For tasks related to UTKFace, we use the ethnicity label as the ground truth while training.
-We include a more extensive description of each dataset and additional details about task structure in Appendix \ref{app:datasets}.
+\paragraph{Datasets and architectures.} Our experiments were conducted using three key datasets: CIFAR-10 \cite{cifar10}, CelebA \cite{celeba}, and UTKFace \cite{utkface}.
+CIFAR-10 is balanced, while UTKFace and CelebA are naturally imbalanced.
+To study class imbalance in CIFAR-10, we create a variant where class 8 (\textsl{Ship}) is reduced to $20\%$ of its original size.
+For CelebA, we redefined the task into four classes based on \textsl{male} and \textsl{blond hair} attributes, creating an imbalanced multi-class dataset.
+In UTKFace, ethnicity labels are used for training.
+Additional details are provided in \Cref{app:datasets}.

-\textbf{Architectures.} Finally, in addition to multiple hardware, hyper-parameters, and datasets, we also evaluate our results on four different architectures with increasing complexity SmallCNN, ResNet18, ResNet34 and ResNet50 \citep{resnet} (see Appendix \ref{app:architectures} for additional details).
-This allow us to validate our theoretical findings over a broad range of settings.
-All the models have been trained using the SGD optimizer with momentum $0.99$, and weight deacy of $5e-4$ a three-phase One Cycle LR \citep{smith2015cyclical} scheduler with a starting learning rate of $0.1$.
-The batch size for CIFAR10 was 512, for UTKFace it was 32 for ResNet50 and 128 for other models; For CelebA batch size was 200.
-For CIFAR10 and CelebA the model was trained for 15 epochs.
-In the case of UTKFace Ethnicity the model was trained for 20 epochs.
-We used automatic mixed-precision training for CelebA via \texttt{torch.amp} with \texttt{float16} as the intermediate data type due to increased memory requirements.
+The evaluations is performed across multiple hardware setups, hyper-parameters, datasets, and four architectures of increasing complexity: SmallCNN, ResNet18, ResNet34, and ResNet50 \cite{resnet}.
+More information regarding these architectures is provided in \Cref{app:architectures} For all experiments We used SGD+momentum $0.99$, with weight decay of $5e-4$, a three-phase one-cycle LR \cite{smith2015cyclical} scheduler with a starting learning rate of $0.1$.
+The batch size for CIFAR10, UTKFace and CelebA is set to $512$, $128$ ($32$ for ResNet50) and $200$, respectively.
+Models trained on CIFAR10 and CelebA were trained for $15$ epochs, and those trained on UTKFace for $20$ epochs.
+Further analysis on model convergence and impact on hardware sensitivity are provided in \Cref{app:convergence}.